• Skip to main content

 Camp Hale, CO.
 Photo: Grant Matthews

 In 1945, just three years after it opened, the camp was decommissioned for training purposes, and the 10th Mountain Division was moved to Texas.
-However, the U.S. Army were not the only ones to make use of Camp Hale.
+However, the U.S. Army was not the only one to make use of Camp Hale.
 The Central Intelligence Agency used the camp for secret training programs involving Tibetan soldiers.
 The secluded spot high in the mountains made it the perfect location for training soldiers without any danger to civilians.

 Camp Hale Today